vikatgen/ta23-wordpress-theme/README.md

 ## WordPress Theme Conversion Process

 The conversion from HTML to PHP should be done manually as a learning exercise.
-Follow these steps:

-1. **Create a WordPress theme folder**:
-   - Create a folder in your WordPress installation: `wp-content/themes/your-theme-name/`
-   - Create a `style.css` file with WordPress theme metadata
-   - Create a basic `functions.php` file

-2. **Study the HTML structure**:
-   - Identify common parts (header, footer, etc.)
-   - Look at how the pages are structured
-   - Identify dynamic content areas that will need WordPress functions

-3. **Convert HTML files to PHP templates**:
-   - Start with `header.php` and `footer.php`
-   - Create `index.php` by combining your header, content from index.html, and footer
-   - Create other templates (page.php, single.php, etc.) as needed

-4. **Replace static content with WordPress functions**:
-   - Navigation menus → `wp_nav_menu()`
-   - Page content → `the_content()`
-   - Post loops → WordPress Loop
-   - Update asset paths → `<?php echo get_template_directory_uri(); ?>/assets/...`

-5. **Copy assets to theme folder**:
-   - Copy the contents of the `assets` folder to your theme's `assets` folder

-6. **Add dynamic content with Advanced Custom Fields**:
-   - See the [WordPress Guide](WORDPRESS-GUIDE.md) for details on using ACF
+Follow our [Conversion Guide](CONVERSION-GUIDE.md) for detailed, step-by-step instructions specific to this project.

 ## Example WordPress Theme Structure